chloez21/chloez21/README.md

-## Hi there 👋
+### Hi there 👋

-- I am a full-stack developer with 1.5 year of experience.
+I am Chloe, a forward-thinking master's student majoring in software engineering and a determined career switcher with 1.5 years of experience in software development.

+🔍 Skills Snapshot:
-- I have solid knowledge in Java, Python, JavaScript, TypeScript.
-I am familiar with frameworks such as React, Redux, Spring Boot, Django, and Express.js.
-- I am comfortable working under Linux/Unix and familiar with REST API and CI/CD concepts and tools (Git, Docker, Postman, etc)
+Equipped with solid knowledge in Java, Python, and JavaScript, I am well-versed in frameworks like React, Redux, Spring Boot, Django, and Express.js.
+Comfortable working under Linux/Unix, I possess a deep understanding of REST API and am familiar with CI/CD concepts and tools such as Git, Docker, and Postman.

+🛠️ Professional Experience:
+In addition to my software development internship, I've undertaken personal projects, showcasing my innovation and creativity.
+From conceptualization to implementation, my contributions reflect my ability to deliver impactful solutions within a team setting.

+🌟 Beyond Code:
-- I love photography, music, outdoor activities.
+Beyond the tech realm, I am passionate about photography, music, and outdoor activities.

+Let's connect and explore how my diverse experience and skills can contribute to your organization! 🤝

 <!--
 **chloez21/chloez21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.